tusharsial/tusharsial.github.io/_pages/research/electric-vehicle.md

     <br/><br/>
     Given endurance as the primary goal of our first electric vehicle, I developed a high-fidelity model of the electric powertrain package in Simulink and Simscape to calculate torque and current requirements for motor selection, determine battery capacity requirements, and optimize motor control strategies.
 The powertrain model was incorporated into our proprietary laptime simulator to validate our endurance-optimized design.
     <br/><br/>
     My experience in the Mechanical subsystem also enabled me to assemble and package the car's electrical components from its CAD model using Fusion 360.
-Our team achieved an overall <strong>1st position across India</strong> in the <a href="https://formulabharat.com/portfolio/fsev-concept-challenge-2020/" target="_blank" rel="noopener">4th Annual Formula Student Electric Vehicle (FSEV) Concept Challenge</a>, hosted by Formula Bharat in 2020.
+Our team achieved an overall <span class="pd-highlight">1st position across India</span> in the <a href="https://formulabharat.com/portfolio/fsev-concept-challenge-2020/" target="_blank" rel="noopener">4th Annual Formula Student Electric Vehicle (FSEV) Concept Challenge</a>, hosted by Formula Bharat in 2020.
 I subsequently headed the Electric Powertrain Subsystem as the team began manufacturing the EV to showcase in the <a href="https://formulabharat.com/" target="_blank" rel="noopener">Formula Bharat competition</a>.
   </div>

   <div class="pd-divider"></div>